 However, we recognise that different family circumstances may result in some activities or lessons not being completed.

 Parents should try to establish a routine for their children’s online learning and encourage good working habits.
 If this becomes difficult or is not appropriate for your child, please contact the class teacher, SENCo or Headteacher to make adjusted curriculum alternatives.

 How will you check whether my child is engaging with their work, feed back to them and how will I be informed if there are concerns?

 Children are expected to ‘turn in’ the five tasks each day as well as attending the live lesson.
-Feedback can take many forms and may not always mean extensive written comments for individual children.
-For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.A child’s independent work turned in, will be reviewed and responded to by either the class teacher or a nominated teaching assistant.
+Feedback can take many forms and may not always mean extensive written comments for individual children..A child’s independent work turned in, will be reviewed and responded to by either the class teacher or a nominated teaching assistant.

 Parents and children will be given the teacher’s school email address and can contact them directly if necessary.

 If engagement becomes a concern then a range of approaches may be taken including emailing pupils or parents, telephone conversations, online video meetings through Google meet or other platform, home visits (whilst remaining covid compliant), involvement of the Headteacher or SENco, involvement of the county safeguarding team and LADO.